-WHAT WE DO WHAT WE DON'T DO Pay for Performance-Annual Incentive Program-The compensation program emphasizes performance-based compensation that is based on financial metrics as well as non- financial achievements, such that base salary is only a portion of the compensation mix.
-No Excise Tax Gross Ups -Any new change of control agreements or any renewals or material amendments of existing change of control agreements will eliminate excise tax gross ups.
+WHAT WE DO WHAT WE DON'T DO Pay for Performance-Annual Incentive Program -The compensation program emphasizes performance-based compensation that is based on financial metrics as well as non-financial achievements, such that base salary is only a portion of the compensation mix.
+No Excise Tax Gross Ups-Any new change of control agreements or any renewals or material amendments of existing change of control agreements will eliminate excise tax gross ups.
 Pay for Performance-Long-Term Equity Incentives-The portion of long-term equity incentive as a component of the total compensation mix has increased to provide a greater emphasis on compensation that is directly linked with the creation of long-term stockholder value.
-In particular, the RSUs and stock options we have issued between 2013 and the end of 2017 have had (i) vesting provisions dependent on the common stock price reaching certain thresholds and (ii) long-term cliff-vesting provisions of 5 years or longer.
+In particular, the RSUs and stock options we issued between 2013 and the end of 2017 had (i) vesting provisions dependent on the common stock price reaching certain thresholds and (ii) long-term cliff-vesting provisions of 5 years or longer.
 Beginning in 2016, the Chief Executive Officer's RSU grants are also subject to a five-year deferral period after vesting.
-To further align equity incentive with long term performance, beginning in 2018, the Compensation Committee modified the performance measures for the vesting of the performance-based RSUs, whereby (a) 50% vest based on TSR for the Company's common stock relative to the Company's peers during a three year period, and (b) 50% vest based on the Company's EBITDA growth during a three year period.
+Performance-based RSUs issued in 2018 and 2019 vest (a) 50% based on TSR for the Company's common stock relative to the Company's peers during a three-year period, and (b) 50% based on the Company's Adjusted EBITDA growth during a three-year period.
 No Single-Trigger Accelerated Vesting-New equity awards that provide for accelerated vesting in the event of a change in control must have a "double-trigger," such as a constructive termination of employment or stock price threshold, subject to the terms of certain existing employment or change of control agreements.
-Stock Ownership Guidelines -The Company maintained a stock ownership target guideline of 1% of the outstanding shares of common stock for our Chief Executive Officer, including all shares subject to options, RSUs, Purchase Plan purchases, open market purchases, and 401(k) holdings.
-No Hedging or Pledging -The Company maintains a policy that prohibits hedging and pledging transactions of the Company's common stock by directors and executive officers.
+Stock Ownership Guidelines-For 2019, the Company maintained a stock ownership target guideline of 1% of the outstanding shares of common stock for our Chief Executive Officer, including all shares subject to options, RSUs, Purchase Plan purchases, open market purchases, and 401(k) holdings.
+Based upon the Compensation Committee's review of peer company guidelines, effective January 1, 2020, the stock ownership target guideline for the Chief Executive Officer was modified to five times the Chief Executive Officer's base compensation.
+No Hedging or Pledging-The Company maintains a policy that prohibits hedging and pledging transactions of the Company's common stock by directors and executive officers.